tfoote/design/contribute-top-menu.md

 ##Adding New Material

+**_BEFORE ADDING NEW MATERIAL_**: Navigate to **Site Map** and scroll through all the courses, units, and topics to see what is already up on the site.
+If you find anything related to the content you wish to contribute, please look at what's there first.
+This is to minimize redundancy.
+If appropriate, you may always add to material that is up on the site.

 If you are **adding new material** to the site, there are some things you should consider:

 * How does your material interface with our format (the “hierarchy” of content established on this site)?